 Soil sampling allows you to optimize yields, minimize fertilizer costs

-Managing the nutrient content of the soil is one key to optimum performance of any plant whether it is your lawn or a commercial crop.
+Managing the nutrient content of the soil is one key to the optimum performance of any plant whether it is your lawn or a commercial crop.
 Over or under application of essential plant nutrients can be costly in terms of yield, quality, and the environment.

-An agronomic soil test extracts a portion of the plant available nutrients contained in a soil sample and results are then classified as low, medium, high, or very high based on expected crop response to added crop nutrients.
+An agronomic soil test extracts a portion of the plant-available nutrients contained in a soil sample and results are then classified as low, medium, high, or very high based on expected crop response to added crop nutrients.
 Crops grown on soils that test high to very high for a specific nutrient are not likely to respond with a yield increase if that nutrient is applied to the soil.
 However, soils testing low or medium for that nutrient are likely to show improved yield and quality if that nutrient is applied (provided other nutrients are present in adequate amounts).

 Soil Health and Analysis

 Soil can be analyzed on a physical, chemical, and biological level.
 Physical analysis could include attributes such as density, texture, hardness, and aggregate stability.
 Biological attributes include organic matter, microbial respiration, or the nutrient supplying ability of nematode, fungal, and bacteria populations.
 Chemical analysis seeks to determine pH and nutrient levels.
 Dairy One offers soil testing packages that can provide information on all three levels as well as a variety of soil extraction methods to meet the demands of local land grant universities including Mehlich 3, Morgan, and Modified Morgan procedures.
 Additionally, through an arrangement with Cornell University, New York customers can receive Cornell-generated recommendations.
 Decades of research have gone into developing these state-specific recommendations and we are proud to partner with Cornell to make them available to New York producers.